johnkoshy/Win10-Mobile-ToDoApp/README.md

 Windows 10 Mobile To-Do App
 A simple To-Do application built for Windows 10 Mobile using the Universal Windows Platform (UWP).
-This app allows users to add tasks, mark them as completed, and delete them, with a responsive UI optimized for mobile devices.
+This app allows users to add tasks, and delete them, with a responsive UI optimized for mobile devices.
 Features

 Add new tasks via a text input.
-Mark tasks as completed using checkboxes.
 Delete tasks with a button.
 Adaptive design for Windows 10 Mobile screens.